overload-development-community/otl.gg/README.md

 # Version History

+## v8.1.3 - 11/11/2022

+* Fixed validation on `/reinstate`.
+* Added validation on `/homes` to ensure that the team is not disbanded.
+* Package updates.

 ## v8.1.2 - 10/20/2022

 * Fixed `/pickmap` for sets of matches.
 You are no longer allowed to pick the same map twice in a set.
 A set is determined by challenges with the same title (differing only by game number) between the same two teams.